- Live Rates

 So, if you’re buying a house that costs $200,000, your closing costs might fall between $4,000 and $10,000 (on average).
 That’s a pretty wide range, so it’s not something you can use for planning purposes.
 That’s where the Loan Estimate comes into the picture.

 Soon after you apply for a mortgage loan, the lender will give you a document known as a Loan Estimate.
-This standardized, three-page document gives you a lot of important information about your loan.
+This standardized, three-page document gives you a lot of important information about your loan, and has recently replaced the Good Faith Estimate.
+Your lender is required by law to provide this document to you so that you can get an accurate idea of exactly how much your home purchase will cost you.
 Page 1 includes your loan amount, mortgage rate, and estimated monthly payments, as well as an estimate of your total closing costs.
 Page 2 provides an itemized breakdown of the various costs associated with your loan.

 Disclaimer: This article includes average closing costs for home buyers in Oregon.
 It is based on surveys conducted by Bankrate and other third-party data, which are deemed reliable but not guaranteed.
 Your closing costs could differ from the examples provided above, based on a number of factors.